mgao6767/frds/docs/source/algorithms/gjr-garch-dcc.rst

-Specifically, given the assumption of multivariate normal, the volatility component :math:`\ell_{V}(\Theta_1)` is the sum of individual GARCH loglikelihood.
+Specifically, given the assumption of multivariate normal, the volatility component :math:`\ell_{V}(\Theta_1)` is the sum of individual GJR-GARCH loglikelihood.
 It can be maximized by separately maximizing each univariate model.
-So, we can separately estimate for each returns a GARCH model via MLE, and add up the loglikelihoods.
+So, we can separately estimate for each returns a GJR-GARCH model via MLE, and add up the loglikelihoods.
 This is the first step.

-After the first step, we have the parameters :math:`\Theta_1=(\mu,\omega,\alpha,\beta)` for the GARCH models, and we can then estimate the remaining parameters :math:`\Theta_2=(a, b)`.
+After the first step, we have the parameters :math:`\Theta_1=(\mu,\omega,\alpha,\gamma,\beta)` for the GJR-GARCH models, and we can then estimate the remaining parameters :math:`\Theta_2=(a, b)`.

 ****************